luenhchang/R-Shiny-dashboard_Strava-activity-data/README.md

 ---

 ## Updates
+**2025-01-24**:
+* Added elapsed hours to active time tab table

 **2025-01-22**:
-* Added total elapsed hours valueBox to This Week's Progress
+* Added total elapsed hours valueBox to This Week's Fitness Highlights

 **2025-01-21**:
 * Created 3 valueBoxes for This Week Progress that mimics Strava's weekly progress dashboard in 2024